vibbits/material-liascript/slides-PSA.md

 <details><summary>Solution</summary>

-> 1. TODO In ChimeraX, you observe hydrogen bonds between Asp113A as well as the carbonyl function of Asn312A and the charged amine function.
+> 1. In ChimeraX, you observe hydrogen bonds between Asp113A as well as the carbonyl function of Asn312A and the charged amine function.
 > 2. PoseView indicates hydrogen bonds between Asp113A as well as the carbonyl function of Asn312A and the charged amine function.
 Furthermore, hydrogen bonds are indicated between the phenolic OH and Ser207A and Ser203A as well as the amine function and Ser203A.
 > 3. Furthermore, hydrophobic interactions are indicated for the methylbenzyl moiety and pi-pi interactions of Phe290A and the phenolic moiety.
 > 4. With ChimeraX, those hydrophobic interactions can also be visualised.
-> 5. TODO
+> 5. Explore the tool in `Tools > Structure Analysis > Contacts` and the help of ChimeraX.

 </details>